JoeyDP/PPDB-Template-App/README.md

 Follow these steps to create a GCP compute instance.

-#### 1. Create one GCP project and give every team member access
+#### 1. Access your GCP project and give every team member access
-Via the console <https://console.cloud.google.com/>, you can create a project and add your team members.
+Provide a `@gmail.com` email address via the assignment on Blackboard.
+This account will be added to a GCP project that you can find via the console: <https://console.cloud.google.com/>.

+Before continuing, add your team members to this project as well through the `IAM & Admin > IAM` menu.

 #### 2. Create a Compute instance (VM)